Obstetrics and Gynecology Residency - Director's Message

 4. Enhance personal and professional growth

-Our program encourages practicing evidence-based scientific medicine and a strong academic foundation.
-We provide four hours per week of required academic conferences for all residents along with daily and weekly conferences and rounds on each particular service.
+By partnering our respected university-based program with an active community-based clinical learning environment, University of Toledo has optimized the training resources, clinical volume, supportive educational staff and learning opportunities of the Northwest Ohio and Southeast Michigan region to provide our residents with a solid and robust training experience.
+We provide four structured hours per week of required academic conferences for all residents, along with daily and weekly conferences and rounds on each particular service.
 Our residents routinely score in the 80th percentile on their in-service examinations.

 Our program strongly supports resident research and scholarly activity.
 All residents must complete a minimum of one research project during their residency.
 In the past four years we have had 16 publications in peer review journals by our residents.
 This includes the two lead articles in the First Annual Residents Research Edition of the American Journal of Obstetrics and Gynecology.
 In this same time period, we have also had 5 abstracts presented at national meetings.